-You will find my office in the MIT building, 4th floor, room E454.
+You can find my office in the MIT building, 4th floor, room MIT.C.444.

 Previously, I have been active in the field of grammatical picture generation.
 Information about a book on this subject that I have written (in the Springer EATCS series Texts in Theoretical Computer Science) is available here.